octokit/plugin-rest-endpoint-methods.js/docs/repos/createOrUpdateEnvironment.md

 **Note:** To create or update secrets for an environment, see "[GitHub Actions secrets](/rest/actions/secrets)."

-You must authenticate using an access token with the `repo` scope to use this endpoint.
-GitHub Apps must have the `administration:write` permission for the repository to use this endpoint.
+OAuth app tokens and personal access tokens (classic) need the `repo` scope to use this endpoint.

 ```js
 octokit.rest.repos.createOrUpdateEnvironment({